I worked with the Google Photos team to address key product challenges and design for their next billion customers.

 Google Photos did not yet have an email, so I pitched the idea to the marketing team.
 The email proactively educates new users about the positive benefits of Google Photos including search.

 At the time, Google’s help center was mostly text-based.
-Given that there are seven different types of learning styles beyond verbal, I pitched Google Support to consider new visual and interactive methods.
+Given that there are seven different types of learning styles beyond verbal, I worked with Google Support to explore new visual, conversational, and interactive experiences.

-They present cross-product support content (such as cloud storage) together, include personalized recommendations based on usage, and bring multiple support channels (chat, video, and the community forum) together.
+These concepts present cross-product support content (such as cloud storage) together, include personalized recommendations based on usage, and integrated seperate support channels (chat, video, and the community forum).

 Collaborative brainstorming across Google’s product, support and marketing teams helped create integrated solutions across channels.